 The IT systems policies are designed to achieve the best value and to reduce risk.
 They need to be considered in the context of the Awarding Organisation's functional context rather than as separate isolated provisions.
 There are two key sites relevant to the Awarding Organisation function, the certification site and the community learning site.
 The certification site is the most significant as this is where awards are made and the assessment data related to those awards are stored.
 The community learning site is used as an optional facility for managing evidence and tracking progress adding value through support for assessment for learning.
 It can be used to input data to the certification site but it is not mandatory.
 Dependency on it would be a problem in some environments eg the prison service.

 The following two strategies underpin these aims

 This leaves the main potential risk from a security vulnerability as the password.
 Password strength is metered and only secure passwords are allowed.
 These require the use of letters, numerals, characters, upper and lower case and reasonable length.
-Users that have insufficiently strong passwords will not be able to set up accounts.
+Users who have insufficiently strong passwords will not be able to set up accounts.
 The most significant risk is in user error either leaving themselves logged in and leaving the system unattended or allowing others to find their password.
 The risk assessment shows that this is almost certain to happen at some time and is by far the greatest security vulnerability.
 The following actions have been taken to reduce possible damage.

-- Timed automatic log out so that the system will auto log out if in active for longer than a set period.
+- Timed automatic log out so that the system will auto-log out if inactive for longer than a set period.